-Our Voice: Citizen Science for Health Equity
+Our Voice: Citizen Science Promoting Health for All

 The Our Voice Initiative activates the power of people as change agents to build healthier and more vibrant communities.
 Using the Our Voice Discovery Tool mobile app, local “citizen scientists” document features of their communities that impact their ability to lead healthy lives.
 They then review their own findings, prioritize areas for change, and mobilize to promote improvements that will support community health.